Ergodic averages with the Hecke eigenvalue square weights and the Piltz divisor function weights: General cases

 \section{General cases}

-One may notice that the arguments (Proposition \ref{C1}) for the proof of Theorem \ref{hecketheorem} can be applied for other arithmetical functions.
-Also, the methods in Section 2 can be applied for various arithmetical functions associated with some classical $L$-functions.
-In this section, we show that Theorem \ref{hecketheorem}, \ref{mainthm} can be established for other arithmetical functions associated with the following Dirichlet series. \begin{Prop} Let be a function which satisfies the following properties: \begin{enumerate} \item There exists a natural number $k \in \mathbb{N}$ such that \item $\mathcal{A}(s)$ has analytic continuation to the whole complex plane, where it is holomorphic except for a pole $s=1$ of order $\varkappa \geq 1.$ \item $\mathcal{A}(\chi,s):=\sum_{m=1}^{\infty} \alpha(m)\chi(m)m^{-s}$ has analytic continuation to the whole complex plane where it is holomorphic, $\chi$ is a non-principal Dirichlet character. \item There exist natural numbers $b_{1},b_{2}>3$ such that for any $\sigma \in [\frac{1}{2},1],$
+In this section, we will demonstrate that the methods used in Section 3 can be applied to various arithmetic functions associated with classical $L$-functions.
+One may also notice that the arguments presented in Proposition \ref{C1} for the proof of Theorem \ref{hecketheorem} can be extended to other arithmetic functions. \begin{Prop} Let be a function which satisfies the following properties: \begin{enumerate} \item There exists a natural number $k \in \mathbb{N}$ such that \item $\mathcal{A}(s)$ has analytic continuation to the whole complex plane, where it is holomorphic except for a pole $s=1$ of order $\varkappa \geq 1.$ \item For any non-principal Dirichlet character $\chi$, $\mathcal{A}(\chi,s):=\sum_{m=1}^{\infty} \alpha(m)\chi(m)m^{-s}$ has analytic continuation to the whole complex plane where it is holomorphic. \item There exist natural numbers $b_{1},b_{2}>3$ such that for any $\sigma \in [\frac{1}{2},1],$